hardcpp/GoveeBleMqttServer/README.md

             identifiers: "RANDOM_UNIQUE_ID_HERE"
             name: "NAME OF THE LIGHT"
 ```
-Create a random unique id and replace RANDOM_UNIQUE_ID_HERE twice (this is used internally by Home Assistant) and use the same ID for the device identifier.
+Create a random unique id and replace RANDOM_UNIQUE_ID_HERE twice (this is used internally by Home Assistant).

 Replace NAME OF THE LIGHT three times by the name of your light